 Digna Pena, Dely’s sister and her husband Al, were present.
 Some of Dely’s friends and relatives who flew from different states such as New York and Hawaii came to pay their respect.
-There were approximately 250 people who attended.

 The reception was held at the Church’s Hall.
 Thanks to Shiela Jojola Gatewood, Myrna Samson, and Kristelle Siarza for coordinating this event as well as relatives and friends from the Filipino, Asian, and Isleta Pueblo communities for bringing the food.